For W&B users

 Reports for your experiments

-Evaluate one or several estimators with a holdout split or cross-validation and get a structured report from one entry point.
-You get an estimator report, a cross-validation report, or a comparison report—each with the same mental model so you can explore how your predictive models behave while you experiment.
+Evaluate one or several estimators with a holdout split or cross‑validation and get a structured report from one entry point: estimator, cross‑validation, or comparison, with the same mental model.

 Get insights that matter

-Turn results into clear visualizations through rich displays, and pull the underlying tables when you need to dig deeper—so figures and numbers stay tied to the same evaluation instead of drifting across notebooks and slides.
+Turn results into clear visualizations through rich displays, and pull the underlying tables when you need to dig deeper, so figures and numbers stay tied to the same evaluation.

 Store and retrieve your reports

 Projects store and retrieve your reports so you can revisit insights or compare with new experiments later.
-Keep everything on disk locally, or use Skore Hub when you want exploration and search in a dedicated interface.
+Keep everything on disk locally, or use Skore Hub for a dedicated interface.

 Metrics that fit your task

-Skore selects appropriate metrics for your estimator and problem type so your evaluation matches what you actually optimized for—without extra configuration.
-That complements W&B, where you typically choose what to log yourself.
+Skore selects appropriate metrics for your estimator and problem type so your evaluation matches what you actually optimized for, without extra configuration.

 Methodological warnings

-Shuffling time-series data, ignoring class imbalance, fitting preprocessors on the full dataset—these kinds of setup issues can inflate your scores.
-Skore surfaces actionable warnings in the evaluation flow so you catch them early, before you treat noisy metrics as ground truth.
+Shuffling time‑series data, ignoring class imbalance, fitting preprocessors on the full dataset: Skore surfaces actionable warnings before you treat noisy metrics as ground truth.

 Built for scikit‑learn workflows

-By the scikit-learn core maintainers.
-Skore is built around scikit-learn–compatible estimators—not a generic adapter.
-Use skore.Project with mode="hub" when you want reports in Skore Hub’s UI (metrics, folds, figures in one place).
+By the scikit‑learn core maintainers.
+Skore is built around scikit‑learn‑compatible estimators, not a generic adapter.
+Use skore.Project with mode="hub" when you want reports in Skore Hub.

 Side by side